MttArmstrong/testing-lesson/_episodes/04-refactor-for-testing.md

 >> When you start refactoring like this go slow and in parts.
 Make the function
 >> first and when the test_read_rectangles passes replace the code in the main
 >> method.
 Your end to end test should still pass and tell you if something is
 >> wrong.
-Note we can remove the comment because the function name is self commenting
+Note we can remove the comment because the function name is self documenting
 > {: .solution}
 {: .challenge}